beckym223/manual_work/E6_long_edited.md

 the unrecorded costs, including obsoles- cense itself, fall in the category which in
-Section I, I called costs of changeovers to gress-sectors are the favored ones the significance of  this phenomenon is reduced by the fact that the labor  force of research establishments is far from homogene-  ous.
-The reason why a high proportion of these workers is facing increasingly favorable market conditions is  that a high proportion is gradually improving its qualifi-  cations which are getting to be considered increasingly valuable also in other occupations.
-34 See the concluding part of Section III.
-36 The appropriate discount rate is obviously in excess of the growth rate of the output base.
+Section I, I called costs of changeovers to

 ### ---Economics-1970-0-19.txt---
 new methods.
 Their weight is substantial,